 It is critical to understand the principles involved in material handling processes.They are as follows:

-This principle should incorporate cost-effective storage and handling activities into the system.
+- Systems: This principle should incorporate cost-effective Manual Automated Material Handling activities into the system.
 The entire supply chain, including suppliers, distributors, manufacturers, and customers, should be addressed by system integration.

-This principle encourages the efficient use of available space.
-It is a three-step process that involves eliminating unorganized and cluttered areas, balancing the aim of maximizing storage density and accessibility, and finally considering overhead space while moving goods.
+- Space utilization: This principle encourages the efficient use of available space.
+It is a three-step process that involves eliminating unorganized and cluttered areas, balancing the aim of maximizing storage density and accessibility.

 Types of Material Handling Equipment and Their Applications

 Many businesses that need to handle and store bulk materials rely on material handling equipment and systems.
-Material handling equipment, in general, refers to equipment designed to move, control, protect, or store material at warehouses and facilities through various processes.
-You can better equip your facility with the right equipment and systems for your company’s needs if you know more about material handling equipment.
+Material handling equipment, in general, refers to equipment designed to move, control, protect.

 1. Material Handling Equipment in Bulk